Irritable Bowel Syndrome: Is Medication The Answer?

 Will they take matters into their own hands and seek alternative advice, perhaps in the natural health world?

-Will they do their own research and be able to investigate any food sensitivities on their own?
+Will they do their research and be able to investigate any food sensitivities on their own?

 All of these are options.

-The inconsistencies in the way this condition is diagnosed and dealt with tell me the allopathic establishment does not have a firm handle on what is causing IBS.
+The inconsistencies in how this condition is diagnosed and dealt with tell me the allopathic establishment does not have a firm handle on what is causing IBS.

-This process sounds easier than it is and it requires a personal commitment but if engagement and action exist so does relief.
+This process sounds easier than it is and requires a personal commitment, but if engagement and action exist, so does relief.

-Book a free meet and greet with me to find out more about food sensitivities and IBS.
+Book a free meet and greet with me to learn more about food sensitivities and IBS.

 Disclaimer